lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 7. Add monitoring, retries, and idempotency checks (row counts, checksum hashes).
 8. Test reprocessing scenarios and failure recovery.

-If you want, I can draft example SQL for a specific pattern (e.g., incremental daily aggregates with watermark + MERGE, or SCD2 MERGE statements) tailored to your schema and expected data volume.

 ## How do you prevent and resolve deadlocks and lock contention during concurrent ETL?
 Short answer: keep transactions short and deterministic, isolate ETL from user/BI workloads (WLM), use staging + atomic swap patterns instead of in-place updates, detect/blockers with system tables and cancel or abort offending queries, and build idempotent ETL with automatic retries.
 Below are concrete prevention tactics, mitigation steps, diagnostics and example patterns for Redshift.